-2 http://www2.nict.go.ip/v/v223/sept/ISWI/090615_SWIs.pdf
+2 http://www2.nict.go.jp/y/y223/sept/ISWI/090615_SWIs.pdf

 The second mechanism of affecting Earth is through the impact of matter from the Sun.
 Plasma, or matter in a state where electrons have been separated from the nuclei of their atoms, can also be ejected from the Sun during a flare.
 This "bundle of matter" is called a Coronal Mass Ejection (CME).
 CMEs flow from the Sun at over 2 million kilometers per hour.
 Thus it would take a CME 72 hours or so to reach us.
 These CMEs primarily affect the Earth's magnetosphere and one would need a magnetometer to track changes.
+Both energy and matter emissions from the Sun affect the Earth.
+Our space weather monitors track only the energy form of solar activity CM